flutterdata/flutter_data/README.md

 ),
 ```

-`ref.users.watchOne(1)` will make a background HTTP request (to `https://my-json-server.typicode.com/flutterdata/demo/users/1` in this case), deserialize data and listen for any further changes to the `User` – whether those are local or remote!
+`ref.users.watchOne(1)` will make a background HTTP request (to `https://my-json-server.typicode.com/flutterdata/demo/users/1` in this case), deserialize data and listen for any further local changes to the user.

 `state` is of type `DataState` which has loading, error and data substates.

-In addition to the reactivity, `DataModel`s get extensions and automatic relationships, ActiveRecord-style, so the above becomes:
+In addition to the reactivity, models have ActiveRecord-style extension methods so the above becomes:

 ```dart
 GestureDetector(